fsek/docs/source/app/our_systems.rst

 Android studio is most likely where you'll be installing the emulators for android needed to check if the app updates you write actually work.

-To get a new emulator up and running:

 **VSCode**

 Most app development happens in VSCode for the majority (2/2) of the active app developers.